RubenRuiz411/README-generator/README.md

 Clone repository and open cloned folder in VS Code.
 Within the VS Terminal install NPM and Inquirer.
 Once this is done, run the index.js file.

-Install [NPM](https://docs.npmjs.com/cli/v6/commands/npm-install) by running "npm i -y" in the Terminal Install [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) by running "npm i inquirer@8.2.4" in the Terminal.
+-Install [NPM](https://docs.npmjs.com/cli/v6/commands/npm-install) by running "npm i -y" in the Terminal.

+-Install [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) by running "npm i inquirer@8.2.4" in the Terminal.

-Run index.js within the VS Code Terminal by entering "node index.js".
+-Run index.js within the VS Code Terminal by entering "node index.js".

 ## Usage